openstack/swift/doc/source/overview_architecture.rst

 For example, one might have the default policy with 3x replication, and create a second policy which, when applied to new containers only uses 2x replication.
 Another might add SSDs to a set of storage nodes and create a performance tier storage policy for certain containers to have their objects stored there.
+Yet another might be the use of Erasure Coding to define a cold-storage tier.

 This mapping is then exposed on a per-container basis, where each container can be assigned a specific storage policy when it is created, which remains in